Ed Sharockman

-Edward Charles "Ed" Sharockman (November 4, 1939 - August 19, 2017) was a professional American football cornerback.
+Edward Charles Sharockman (November 4, 1939 - August 19, 2017) was an American professional football cornerback.
 He played college football at Pittsburgh.

 Early life

 Sharockman was born on November 4, 1939, in St. Clair, Pennsylvania.
 He attended St. Clair High School.
 During his senior year, Sharockman led St. Clair's football team to an undefeated season and its basketball and baseball teams to championships.

 Sharockman played on St. Clair's football team with his brother Jack.
 He played quarterback on offense and played on defense as well.
 He was also a kick returner and punter.
 In the team's 1955 opening game, Sharockman threw a touchdown pass, had a defensive fumble recovery and an interception.
 As a senior in 1956, he was nominated for the Associated Press's (AP) All-Pennsylvania scholastic football team at quarterback.
 Sharockman was both a fine passer and runner, and the 1956 St. Clair football team went undefeated for the first time in school history.

 As a senior, he passed for 12 touchdowns and rushed for four touchdowns, setting a St. Clair scoring record.
 He was selected to Pennsylvania's Big 33 Team, was named All-State by the AP and United Press International (UPI) and was selected the Most Valuable Player in Pennsylvania's high school East-West All Star Game.

 Sharockman also played on St. Clair's basketball team.
 In his junior (1955-56) and senior (1956-57) years, he was named to the North Schuylkill All-League Team, and was the only player unanimously selected to that team for the 1956-57 season.
 He led St. Clair to the North Schuylkill League championship as a senior.
 The 6 ft 1 in (1.85 m) Sharockman was known as both a good scorer and ball handler, and was considered one of eastern Pennsylvania's finest high school basketball players.

 Sharockman also played first base on St. Clair's baseball team.
 He scored the game-winning run when St. Clair won the Pennsylvania Interscholastic Athletic Association District Eleven championship in 1957.

 In 1965, St. Clair honored Sharockman with a testimonial dinner, where Minnesota Vikings head coach Norm Van Brocklin was the main speaker.
 During the ceremony, the retirement of his high school No. 42 jersey was announced.